5 dead after C-130 military plane crashes

 SAVANNAH, Georgia (WABC) --Five people are dead after a C-130 military plane crashed in Savannah, Georgia.

-The "Hercules" cargo plane from Puerto Rico Air National Guard crashed while performing at training mission around 11:30 a.m.
+The "Hercules" cargo plane from Puerto Rico Air National Guard crashed after taking off around 11:30 a.m.

+There were 9 total people on the plane.
+Five are confirmed dead, and the status of the remaining four passengers is currently unknown.

 It came down at an intersection along Highway 21 and burst into flames.